jaypeters/jaypeters.github.io/README.md

 I like to run distances and have completed four marathons: the 2023 and 2021 Portland Marathon and the 2017 and 2012 Rock ‘n’ Roll Seattle Marathon.
 My times weren't great; I prefer to run far, not fast.

 ### A Treat For Reading This Far
-Enjoy a video of me playing bass drum as part of the University of Oregon Marching Band at the 2010 Rose Bowl.
+Here's a video of me playing bass drum as part of the University of Oregon Marching Band at the 2010 Rose Bowl.
 [I was on TV!]([url](https://youtu.be/cy0gmKbine8?feature=shared&t=54))